Uday Bhembre

-Uday Bhembre is an Indian lawyer, Konkani writer and a former member of the Goa Legislative Assembly.
+Uday Laxmikant Bhembre (born 27 December 1939) is an Indian lawyer, Konkani writer and politician who served as member of the Goa, Daman and Diu Legislative Assembly, representing the Margao Assembly constituency from 1984 to 1989.
 He is noted for his role as the editor of the Konkani daily, Sunaparant, and as a Konkani language activist.
-Bhembre is also widely known as the lyricist of the famed Goan Konkani language song Channeache Rati.
+Bhembre is also widely known as the lyricist of the famed Goan Konkani language song "Channeache Rati".

 Early life

-Uday Bhembre was born in Zambaulim, a village in South Goa.
-He is the son of eminent freedom fighter Laxmikant Bhembre.
+Uday Laxmikant Bhembre was born on 27 December 1939 in Margão, Goa, Portuguese India during the Portuguese Empire (now in India).
+He is the son of freedom fighter Laxmikant Bhembre.

-Education

-After his early education in Goa, Bhembre went to Bombay (now Mumbai) in 1957 pursuing higher education.
-Bhembre is an alumnus of Mumbai's Siddharth College.
-He joined Mumbai's Akashvani (radio broadcaster) centre and became a lyricist.
+After his early education in Goa, Bhembre went to Bombay in 1957 pursuing higher education.
+Bhembre is an alumnus of Bombay's Siddharth College.
+He joined Mumbai's Akashvani centre and became a lyricist.
 Bhembre is a lawyer by profession.

 Activism

 Bhembre has been a vociferous advocate for the cause of Konkani language.
 He played a great role in various movements related to the language.
 In the Goa Opinion Poll, Bhembre campaigned against Goa's merger with Maharashtra.
-At that time, Bhembre authored a column in the popular anti-merger Marathi newspaper Rashtramat.
-In his column entitled Bhahmastra, Uday Bhembre campaigned for the anti-merger camp and his column played a great role in influencing the Goans in supporting the anti-merger camp.
+At that time, he authored a column in the popular anti-merger Marathi newspaper Rashtramat.
+In his column entitled Bhahmastra, Bhembre campaigned for the anti-merger camp and his column played a great role in influencing the Goans in supporting the anti-merger camp.

 Bhembre was also a leader of the Konkani language agitation, and he played a great role in the movement which led to the enactment of the Goa, Daman and Diu Official Language Act, 1987.
 This Act made Konkani as Goa's official language.
 Bhembre also played a role in Konkani's inclusion to the Eight Schedule of the Indian Constitution and in granting Sahitya Akademi's recognition to Konkani as an independent language.

-Uday Bhembre is a leader of the Bharatiya Bhasha Suraksha Manch (Indian Languages' Protection Organisation- BBSM).
+Bhembre is a leader of the Bharatiya Bhasha Suraksha Manch (Indian Languages' Protection Organisation- BBSM).
 This Manch has been set up in Goa to oppose the state government's decision to grant aid to primary schools imparting education in English.
 Bhembre and the BBSM demand that government grants be allotted to only those educational institutions which provide primary education in the students' mother tongue, i.e., Konkani and Marathi.
 Bhembre was also the President of the Konkani Bhasha Mandal.

-Books authored
+Works

 Bhembre neglected creative writing in order to take ahead the Konkani movement at social and organisational level.
-Bhembre's articles in Rashtramat have been composed into a book entitled Brahmastra (his column in Rashtramat bore the same title).
+His articles in Rashtramat have been composed into a book entitled Brahmastra (his column in Rashtramat bore the same title).
 Channyache Rateem, a collection of his poems and songs, has also been published.

-Bhembre's Karna Parv (कर्णपर्व) was awarded the Sahitya Akademi Award.
+Bhembre's Karna Parv was awarded the Sahitya Akademi Award.
 He also served as the editor of the now defunct Konkani language newspaper, Sunaparant.